cpucortexm/Algo/w8_project/README.md

 ### Details:

 The project defines a global counter which can be incremented and decremented.
-It also has a global owner which variable which gives us info about the address that is performing the increment and decrement operations.
+It also has a global owner variable which gives us info about the address that is performing the increment and decrement operations.

 Handling of Overflow and Underflow:
 Counter is implemented using an unsigned integer.